Wilfred/line-numbers/README.md

 ## Usage

-Create a `NewlinePositions`, then you can find line numbers for an offset.
+Create a `LinePositions`, then you can find line numbers for an offset.

 ```rust